What to do if…

 Short answer

-Treat suspension as a holding step, not a verdict: ask for the suspension terms in writing (pay, rules, and who to contact), then pause and start a simple facts log so you don’t make things worse by accident.
+Treat suspension as a holding step, not a verdict.
+Ask for the suspension terms in writing, including pay, restrictions, and who to contact, then pause and keep a simple factual log.

 Do not do these things